GerritCodeReview/plugins_uploadvalidator/src/main/resources/Documentation/config.md

 	This check does not run on [binary files][4]

 	The default value is false.
 This means the check will not be executed.

-	This option is *not* inherited by child projects.

 <a name="binary_type">
 plugin.@PLUGIN@.binaryType